Kayou-Corporation/.github/profile/README.md

 ## 🚀 Projects

 ### 🔧 [KEngine](https://github.com/Kayou-Corporation/KEngine)

-KEngine is our main project — a fully custom, 3D game engine written in modern C++23.
+> Our main project — a fully custom, 3D game engine written in modern C++23.
 It is designed with performance, modularity, and multi-API rendering in mind.

 - **Rendering back-end:** Vulkan (DirectX 12 planned)
 - **Architecture:** Entity-Component-System (ECS)